Ways to Get Involved in the Psoriasis Community

-Twitter: Using hashtags is a great way to connect to others talking about the disease!
+Twitter.
+Using hashtags is a great way to connect to others talking about the disease!
 The most popular hashtags are #Psoriasis #PsA #Chroniclife #Chronicillness #Spoonies #PsoriasisAwareness.
 Different organizations also provide twitter chats where participants use a specific hashtag to participate, which usually last 30 mins to an hour.
-PlaquePsoriasis.com is @Psoriasis_HU on Twitter and we are using the hashtag #PsoAware2016 for Psoriasis Awareness Month.
+Follow PlaquePsoriasis.com on Twitter.

-Facebook: This site is not only a great way to connect with friends and family but also others with specific interest.
+Facebook.
+This site is not only a great way to connect with friends and family but also others with specific interests.
 If you put “psoriasis” in the search box on the site a variety of groups for psoriasis will pop up.
 I am currently a member of a popular Facebook group “Overcoming Psoriasis.”
 It’s a safe place to ask questions and share pictures without being judged.
-PlaquePsoriais.com on Facebook is PlaquePsoriasisdotcom.
+Join PlaquePsoriasis.com on Facebook.

 There are so many aspects of managing life with psoriasis that can feel unpredictable and out of our control.
 Sometimes, the only way to take care of our condition is to redefine our thoughts and feelings about it.